Adaptive Learning with AI: Teaching Students to use AI to be Resourceful

 A fixed mindset can impact instructors as well.
 After teaching for some time, you might start to think of your students or certain students in a way.
 For instance, when a student does not use sources or cite them with some level of accuracy, you may find yourself thinking that the student really doesn’t care or is not very smart.
 A positive mind-set is important for academic success, but if a student is not achieving his or her professors’ expectations and requirements, then positive thinking can dwindle.

-What can an Educator do to Help Foster Learned Resourcefulness?
+How can an Educator Use AI to Help Foster Learned Resourcefulness?

 2. **Provide a List of Resources**: Communicate student resources and encourage students to seek out help when needed.
-Old fashion handouts are useful with a list of resources or list them in the online classroom where students can easily locate them.
+Old-fashioned handouts are helpful with a list of resources or list them in the online classroom where students can easily locate them.
 If you use an online platform such as Canvas, create a module that houses a variety of resources.
 Create a method for students to ask questions, such as a discussion board.
 Whatever you decide to do, think of students’ needs.
 They need to find information quickly and be able to access it.
-They like videos as well, such as Youtube videos that explain writing guidelines.
+That is where AI might be helpful.
+Show students how they can use AI chatbots for the information they need.

-4. **Problem-Based Learning**: Design lessons and assignments that present real-world problems or scenarios.
-This encourages students to seek out relevant information and resources to develop innovative solutions.
-This gives students the opportunity problem solve that can later help them with their own lives.
+4. **Problem-Based Learning**: We live in a world with multiple social issues and challenges.
+Design lessons and assignments that present real-world problems or scenarios.
+This encourages students to seek relevant information and resources to develop innovative solutions.
+This gives students the opportunity to solve problems that can later help them with their own lives.

 You can read my book about curriculum development or take one of my online course that covers a 5-step curriculum building strategy.